iharshraj1123/share-file/README.md

 You can share the whole files or whole folder, but folders can be uploaded only from a PC phone browsers have not allowed such features yet (webkitdirectory).

+# Requirements:

+- PHP, MySQL.

+- Just use XAMPP for PHP and MySQL, its much easier and you get phpmyadmin in the bundle as well.

+- setup php.ini and httpd.conf so server can access C:/ and D:/ drives using "/c:/" and "/d:/".
+(More about this is in #Setting up PHP.ini and #Setting up httpd.conf)

 # How to Use

 - Share.php is the front end for the app.

-- Requirements: PHP, MySQL, setup php.ini and httpd.conf so server can access C:/ and D:/ drives using "/c:/" and "/d:/".
-(More about this is below)

-- Just use XAMPP for PHP and MySQL, its much easier and you get phpmyadmin in the bundle as well.

 - Copy paste the sql from sharefile.sql.